Writing

 "Opera and Land: Settler Colonialism and the Geopolitics of Music at the Carlisle Indian Industrial School, 1879-1909,"

-Journal of the Society for American Music (forthcoming)
+Journal of the Society for American Music (2024)

 Book reviews and alternative formats